the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [4.9.2] TBD =

+* Fix - Update the order of loading of providers to ensure correct execution for Promoter
+* Feature - Add promoter access from the WP Admin Bar

 = [4.9.0.1] 2019-02-07 =

 * Fix - Modify extension dependency checking with new system to determine if it can load [122368]